lastpunk9999/noun-scout-contract/docs/NounSeek.md

 ```solidity title="Solidity"
 function maxReimbursement() external view returns (uint256)
 ```
-maximum reimbursement for matching; with default BPS value, this is reached at 4 ETH total donations
+maximum reimbursement for matching; with default BPS value, this is reached at 4 ETH total pledges
 ##### Details
 > Owner can update